 Indirect investing is a much easier approach and is a great way for beginners to buy stocks.
 Rather than reading annual reports, comparing performance data and hand-picking stocks, you can own stocks through a mutual fund or an exchange-traded fund (ETF).
 These funds invest in hundreds — sometimes even thousands — of stocks.
 Instead of tying your fortunes to a single company, you can benefit from exposure to a wide range of companies.
 Think of this as instant diversification from the first dollar you invest.

 Do you have to buy one full share?

 It’s important to note that owning stocks doesn’t mean you need a mountain of money.
-If you want to invest in Amazon, you don’t have to have more than $2,777 (the current price of one share as of Feb.
-3).
 Fractional share investing is available via many brokerages, and it allows you to invest a small amount — as little as $5 — in a company.
 An indirect investment will also spread that money into smaller fractions across companies.
-For example, buying one share of a fund might make you an investor in Amazon, Google and a number of other high-profile companies.
+For example, buying one share of a fund might make you an investor in Amazon, Alphabet and a number of other high-profile companies.

 Bonds vs. stocks: What’s the difference?

 In addition to buying stocks, many investors include bonds in their portfolios.
 To raise capital, corporations can also issue bonds, but buying one does not make you an owner.
 Instead, you are making a loan to the company, and the bond comes with a maturity date.
 The best-case scenario of owning a bond is that you get your money back on that date with some additional interest paid out along the way.
 Bonds have a higher priority of repayment in the event of a company’s liquidation, which means they are safer than stocks – though you can still lose some or all of your money.
 It’s also worth noting that bond prices and interest rates move inversely to one another.
 So as interest rates rise, bond prices fall.